Spax

 He is notable with the mainstream sound tag "Classic" and "if it's Spax then it gotta be" which is well known in the African mainstream music scene.

 Early life and career

-Born in Minna, Niger State, Nigeria, and grew up in Lagos.
+Akano Samuel was born in Minna, Niger State, Nigeria, and grew up in Lagos.

 In 2020, he produced "Damages", the only single from Tems's first EP, For Broken Ears.

 On 27 March 2020, he executive produced Oxygene EP by Oxlade.

 In 2020, he was nominated for producer of the year at The Headies 2020.

-On October 2, 2021, he was among the Apple Music‘Oshe Naija’ campaign for Indpedence Day by Nigerian producers.
+On 2 October 2021, he was among the Apple Music‘Oshe Naija’ campaign for Independence Day by Nigerian producers.